kissdaniel/lattics/docs/source/learn/transport.rst

 Fixed-type nodes
 ^^^^^^^^^^^^^^^^

 In the case of a fixed-type node, the concentration value of the field at the node's location is set to the `concentration` specified for the node.
-(If position is not applicable for the domain, the field's concentration will be the average of the values specified by all fixed-type nodes.)
+(If position is not applicable for the space, the field's concentration will be the average of the values specified by all fixed-type nodes.)

 Flux-type nodes
 ^^^^^^^^^^^^^^^